micow980/Dog-Adoption-Project/README.md

 ## Python Script

-The Python script is located in the `Adoption Project` folder and performs the following tasks:
+The Python script is located in the repo folder as port.py and performs the following tasks:

 1. **Upload data to AWS S3**: Take file from this repo and upload into S3.
 2. **Preprocess Data**: Filters, transforms, and cleans the data.